influxdata/telegraf/docs/CONFIGURATION.md

 will be discarded from the metric.
 Any tag can be filtered including global tags and the agent `host` tag.

+- **always_include_local_tags**:
+If `true` always include the tags specified in the plugin when tag-filtering via `taginclude` or `tagexclude`.
+This removes the need to specify local tags twice.
+The option is only effective if tag-filtering is performed.

 ### Filtering Examples

 #### Using tagpass and tagdrop